ElektraInitiative/libelektra/doc/dev/libraries.md

 - `libelektra-ease`:
   A collection of various other APIs that help when interacting with `ElektraKey` and `ElektraKeyset`.
-  Contains APIs that are not large, specific, or complex enough to justify a separate library and not minimal enough for `libelektra-core`, but can be implemented on top of the public API.
+  Contains APIs that are not specific enough to justify a separate library and not minimal enough for `libelektra-core`, but can be implemented on top of the public API.
   The APIs should not specifically target C and should be usable via bindings (if appropriate for the other language).

   **Prefix:** `elektra*`